thecodecrate/python-pipeline/tests/spec-001--class-composition-with-partial-classes.md

 └── extends WithBaseInterface
 ```

-The concrete composed class must import the concrete classes of all partials, the concrete base class (`WithBase`), and its own composed interface (`ImplementsInterface`).
-It must be named `<ClassName>`.
+The concrete composed class must:

+- Import and inherit from the concrete classes of all partials.
+- Import the concrete base class (`WithBase`).
+- Import its own interface as `ImplementsInterface`.
+- Inherit from `ImplementsInterface`.

+Example:

 ```pseudo
 WithBase = aliasTo(CatBase)
 ImplementsInterface = aliasTo(CatInterface)

 class Cat